Skip links and keyboard navigation

 The Office of the Information Commissioner (OIC) has published specific advice on ICT-as-a-service and privacy of data which is available on the Commissions website.

-Queensland State Archives (QSA) QSA has published specific advice around custody and ownership of public records during outsourcing or privatisation (QSA is currently performing a review of this advice) and on managing record keeping risks with cloud computing.
+Queensland State Archives (QSA) QSA has published specific advice around custody and ownership of public records during outsourcing or privatisation and managing record keeping risks with cloud computing.

 Issue and review